 Over the course of the next few months Harris took “his final feast” to dozens of government buildings, including the Senate Office Building, the Department of Justice, the Supreme Court and Walter Reed Hospital.
 Success followed success: “Each superintendent of the various buildings was highly satisfied with the results.”

-The company today stays nimble enough to respond to changing market demands, leading the way in the development of numerous products, including natural insect repellents like Swamp Gator® and Swamp Gnat™ which repel biting insects without using deet.
+The company today stays nimble enough to respond to changing market demands, leading the way in the development of numerous products, including plant based insect repellents like Swamp Gator® and Swamp Gnat™ which repel biting insects without using deet.
 Beyond the products it sells, Harris helps customers find easy and economical solutions to pest problems through helpful labeling, instructive website videos and personal advice.

 Customers drive expansion